Volleyball Centerline Violation

 What are the consequences of being called for a centerline violation in volleyball?

 In volleyball, the penalty for a centerline violation is a side-out.
 A side-out involves the team who committed the foul losing a point and the right to serve.
 Whenever a player crosses the centerline illegally, the opposing team will automatically gain a point and receive the ball in order to perform a serve.

 What is the centerline in volleyball?

 In volleyball, the centerline is the imaginary or painted line on the court that lies directly below and parallel to the net.
-The centerline divides the two halves of the volleyball court, with each team standing on one side of the line.
+The centerline divides the two halves of the volleyball court.
 The centerline not only covers the space directly below the net, but also beyond it, traveling the entire width of the court.
-It is illegal for a player to fully cross the centerline with their feet while the ball is in play, as doing so will result in a centerline violation.
-However, when the ball is out of play, crossing the centerline is admissible until play resumes.
+It is illegal for a player to fully cross the centerline with their feet while the ball is in play.